Winipedia/winipedia_utils/README.md

    - Provides a single status check that can be marked as required in branch protection rules

 The release workflow extends the health check workflow and adds a release job that runs after all health checks pass.
+A build job is added before the release job if a script src/artifacts/build.py exists.
+This script is created by the setup command and can be modified to create build artifacts for your project.
+This script then just needs to create artifacts in a folder called artifacts and those will be uploaded as artifacts to the release.

 ### Pre-commit Hook Workflow